 Many of Buraczeski's works for JAZZDANCE were commissioned by presenters around the country including the Walker Art Center, Bates Dance Festival and the Library of Congress, whose 1997 support of Among These Cares was this institution's first dance commission in 50 years.
 The Joyce Theater (where the company performed regularly since 1987), the Flynn Center for the Performing Arts, American Dance Festival, Jacob's Pillow Dance Festival, Bucknell University, Penn State, Palm Beach Community College and the University of Minnesota have also supported the creation of new work.

-Buraczeski has created works for the Boston Ballet, Ballet Memphis, the Zenon Dance Company, and many repertory companies and universities around the nation.
+Buraczeski has created works for the Boston Ballet, Ballet Memphis, the Zenon Dance Company and many repertory companies and universities around the nation.
 He has taught at each of the nation's major dance festivals.
 Among other awards, he has received multiple fellowships from the National Endowment for the Arts, for whom he is now a regular panelist/consultant.
-He is recipient of a 2003 McKnight Foundation Artist Fellowship and was a 2004 Bush Foundation Fellow.
-He was named Artist of the Year by the Minneapolis StarTribune in 2000.

 TeachingClassic Jazz Technique and Composition